 These changes are documented and assessed, but accommodated into the historic integrity of the Cannon Streetcar Suburb Historic District.
-Properties assessed to have "fair" integrity are still able to contribute to the historic streetscapes of the district.
 The ultimate test is whether they can convey the type and style of building that they were originally built to convey, or are as altered prior to 1955.